kw7oe/kw7oe.github.io/content/posts/benchmark-http-server-stuck-at-16k-request.md

 ## TCP `TIME_WAIT` state

-When a TCP connection is closed from the server side, the port doesn't immediately available to be used because the connection will first transist into `TIME_WAIT` state.
+When a TCP connection is closed from the server side, the port doesn't immediately available to be used because the connection will first transits into `TIME_WAIT` state.
 In the `TIME_WAIT` phase, the connection is still kept around to deal with delayed packets.

-By default, the `TIME_WAIT` phase will wait for `2 * msl time`.
+By default, the `TIME_WAIT` phase will wait for `2 * msl` time.
 This can be get/set through the `net.inet.tcp.msl` with `sysctl` as well.

 ```